rjwall2/Recipe-Wrangler/README.md

 stores the instructions of recipe.
 The map was used in the gui, to allow the user to access the instructions of a recipe by inputting the recipe's name

-###Phase 4: Task 3

-- some methods with very similar implementation could have been replaced with a single method encapsulating the similarities, and having key areas modifiable

-- Could improve cohesion in the Gui class